ThyBretin/PracticleGraph/doc/goalRecap.md

 NavigationBar.jsx: For testing (please share this one!).

-addSubParticle.py, createCodebaseParticle.py, exportGraph.py: For integration.
+addParticle.py, createCodebaseParticle.py, exportGraph.py: For integration.

 Maybe particle_utils.py: For shared helpers.

 I’ll ask if I need more—don’t want to overwhelm you, and the graph gives me plenty to start theorizing.

 Non-Coder Friendly:
 I’ll keep changes simple, documented, and reversible.
-You can review outputs (e.g., updated SubParticle for NavigationBar) without diving into code.
+You can review outputs (e.g., updated Particle for NavigationBar) without diving into code.

 What I Think We Should Do Next
 Share NavigationBar.jsx: It’s the perfect guinea pig—central, complex, and story-rich.
-I’ll mock up what its enhanced SubParticle could look like based on the graph and our plan.
+I’ll mock up what its enhanced Particle could look like based on the graph and our plan.

 Draft Babel Enhancements: I’ll propose a few parsing additions (props, route calls, detailed logic) without coding yet—just a spec.